MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-arc-Azure.md

 ##### Supporting Microsoft Documentation:
 How Microsoft services include personal data protection principles as a mandatory part of our secure design/engineering principles.
-•	SOC 2 Type 2 Audit Report [12] see CC7.1 pp90 and What is the Security Development Lifecycle ?
+•	SOC 2 Type 2 Audit Report [12] see CC7.1 pp90 and [What is the Security Development Lifecycle?](https://www.microsoft.com/en-us/sdl/)

 ##### Addresses GDPR Article(s)
 (25)(1)